Longhouses of the Indigenous peoples of North America

-Iroquois and the other East Coast longhouses
+Haudenosaunee and the other East Coast longhouses

-The Iroquois (Haudenosaunee or "People of the Longhouses"), who reside in the Northeastern United States as well as Central Canada (Ontario and Quebec), built and inhabited longhouses.
+The Haudenosaunee or "People of the Longhouses" (Iroquois), who reside in the Northeastern United States as well as Central Canada (Ontario and Quebec), built and inhabited longhouses.
 These were sometimes more than 75 m in length but generally around 5 to 7 m wide.
 Scholars believe walls were made of sharpened and fire-hardened poles (up to 1,000 saplings for a 50 m house) driven close together into the ground.
 Strips of bark were woven horizontally through the lines of poles to form more or less weatherproof walls.
 Poles were set in the ground and braced by horizontal poles along the walls.
 The roof is made by bending a series of poles, resulting in an arc-shaped roof.
 This was covered with leaves and grasses.
 The frame is covered by bark that is sewn in place and layered as shingles, and reinforced by light swag.